 RIGHTS IN RELATION TO PERSONAL INFORMATION

 ii) a right to request rectification of your personal data if it is inaccurate or incomplete;

-iii) a right to request erasure of your personal data;
+iii) a right to request erasure of your personal data in certain circumstances;

 iv) a right to ask us to restrict processing of your personal data and a right to object to our processing of your personal data (but if you do either of these, it may impact on your use of our Site and/or we may not be able to provide you with information that you have requested us to provide to you);

-vi) a right to lodge a complaint about how we treat your personal data with the Information Commissioner’s Office.
+vii) a right to lodge a complaint about how we handle your personal data with the Information Commissioner’s Office.

 HOW LONG WE KEEP PERSONAL INFORMATION